soulbliss/ai-examples/README.md

 The repo has 4 branches: `main`, `structured-data`, `streamed-generation`,`compare`

-1. `structured-data` branch - Has the code to check structured data example
+1. `main` branch - Has the comparison example between streamed vs normal responses
 2. `streamed-generation` branch - Has the code to check streamed generation example
-3. `compare` branch - Has the code to check the UX improvement between streamed vs normal responses
+3. `structured-data` branch - Has the code to check structured data example
-4. `main` branch - Has the comparison example between streamed vs normal responses

 ## Learn more